 The Decision Tree: Your Roadmap to Smart SOC 2 Scope Scoping

 Effective scoping for a SOC 2 audit requires clearly defining the boundaries for your services, technical environments, and compliance objectives.
 The primary goal of defining the scope is to identify the key data and systems to focus on and to establish appropriate controls that address the Trust Services Criteria—security, availability, processing integrity, confidentiality, and privacy.
+Implementing strong internal controls is essential for ensuring compliance and building trust with customers and auditors.
 To ensure your controls are effective, a structured risk assessment should be performed to prioritize appropriate controls for critical threats relevant to your organization.

 Let’s walk through a practical decision tree that’ll help you make scoping decisions without second-guessing yourself every step of the way.